Dormers Garden City, NY 11530

 Our crew is based in Nassau County and operates across all communities adjacent to Garden City NY.
 If you are searching for a dormers garden city nycontractor, we also serve the immediately surrounding villages and hamlets: Mineola (11501), Westbury (11590), Stewart Manor (11530), Floral Park (11001), Carle Place (11514), New Hyde Park (11040), and Uniondale (11553).
 Most of these communities share Garden City's mix of 1940s–1960s Cape Cods and colonial-style homes with half-story attics that are ideal for shed dormer conversions.

 ARB requirements are specific to the Village of Garden City Historic District — none of the surrounding unincorporated communities require ARB review.
 Permit processing times are faster in Westbury and Mineola (under the Town of North Hempstead) and in Stewart Manor and Floral Park (both incorporated villages with streamlined permit offices).
-For homeowners in these communities who found us while searching for dormers garden city ny, we serve your address directly — no extra travel fees, same fixed-price contract, same Nassau County license H-1609230000.
+For homeowners in these communities who found us while searching for dormers garden city ny, we serve your address directly — no extra travel fees, same fixed-price contract, same Nassau County HIC #198901.

-2026 dormer cost range near Garden City NY: Shed dormers in Mineola, Westbury, Stewart Manor, and Floral Park run $85,000–$135,000 — slightly below Garden City pricing due to the absence of Historic District material premiums.
-Gable dormers run $70,000–$105,000.
+2026 dormer cost range near Garden City NY: Shed dormers in Mineola, Westbury, Stewart Manor, and Floral Park typically run $85,000–$135,000 — slightly below Garden City pricing due to the absence of Historic District material premiums.
+Gable dormers typically run $70,000–$105,000.
 Permit fees vary by village: Town of North Hempstead (covering Mineola and Westbury) processes residential structural permits in 4–6 weeks.
 Incorporated villages like Floral Park and Stewart Manor process permits in 3–5 weeks.
-Frank scopes every project in person and provides a Gantt chart showing permit milestones from day one.
+The owner scopes every project in person and provides a Gantt chart showing permit milestones from day one.

 Our full dormer service

-See all five dormer configurations we build across Nassau and Suffolk, our process, and our 170+ completed projects since 2008.
+See all five dormer configurations we build across Nassau and Suffolk, our process, and our 170+ completed projects since 2007.

 2026 Dormer Cost Guide